N0aah02/ChatEmotePE/README.md

 /angry :: You are Angry?
 Type this Command!.

 <br><br>
-/useless :: You are Hungry?
+/hungry :: You are Hungry?
 Type this Command ;)

+<br><br>
+/normal :: You are Emotionless?
+Type this Command.
 <br>

 ## Discord